Deployment and next steps

 If you have access to your server’s management API (available on port 4848), you can also deploy directly via this endpoint, or by using the CLI.

-This is most commonly used in a Continuous Integration/Delivery setup, where your build server automatically checks out, builds and installs the application.
+This approach is most commonly used in a Continuous Integration/Delivery setup, where your build server automatically checks out, builds and installs the application.

 When accessing XP resources such as the GraphQL API explorer in this tutorial, the URLs have been long and unsightly.
 In a production setting you want short, pretty URLs that are easy to remember.
 Virtual host (vhosts) configuration lets you do just that.